Giorgia Meloni: Domestic policies

-One of the first measures implemented by the government regarded COVID-19 and concerned with the complete removal of the COVID-19 vaccination certificate, known in Italy as the Green Pass; moreover, the non-vaccinated doctors were re-integrated into service.
+One of the first measures implemented by the government regarded COVID-19 and concerned with the complete removal of the COVID-19 vaccination certificate, known in Italy as the Green Pass; moreover, non-vaccinated doctors were re-integrated into service.
+By this time, the government's workforce vaccination mandate had been in place for over one year, rendering the edict largely symbolic.
 On 31 October, the government approved a decree providing for a penalty of up to six years of imprisonment for illegal parties and rallies.
 Despite being officially presented as a decree against illegal rave parties, the law was applicable to any illegal gathering that the public authority deemed dangerous, which garnered criticism, including from jurist Vitalba Azzolini.
 The decree also caused a lot of protests from opposition parties and civil rights associations, and was also contested by FI.
-According to Amnesty International, the decree "risked undermining the right to peaceful protest."
+According to Amnesty International, the decree "risked undermining the right to peaceful protest".
 The Meloni government has rejected the accusations and announced that it will accept minor changes to the text in Parliament.
 In the first weeks after taking office, Meloni implemented stricter policies than previous governments regarding the fight against illegal immigration.

 From an economic point of view, Meloni and her government have decided to prevent the increase in energy prices, in continuity with her predecessor Mario Draghi, by lowering prices, giving subsidies to families and businesses and making new drilling decisions in the Italian seas to increase national gas production.
 The government decided also to increase the cash ceiling from €2,000 to €5,000.

-In late December 2022, Meloni announced that Elisabetta Casellati, Minister for Constitutional Reforms, would meet with the opposition parties to officially begin the roadmap towards a presidential system.